Positive thinking can help bring out the best in your Human Design. When you are optimistic, it is easier to access your innate gifts.

 How can I know what my life purpose is?

-Your purpose is driven by your soul intentions, and is not tied to the material world, though it must express inside of it.
+Your soul’s intentions drive your purpose and are not tied to the material world, though it must express itself within it.
 Bear in mind that the soul is not about hierarchy, ego, or one-upmanship.
 Your life purpose will not be found there.
 The soul is about sharing, giving, and receiving.
 It is about coming from love and being fully present.
 In its grandest sense, your life purpose is to learn to give and receive love.

 Is it about living an exalted life, that is, one where you are famous and glamorous and impressive and influential and make lots of money?